 Vietclimb is the very first indoor bouldering wall in Vietnam.
-Located in Hanoi, this indoor climbing facility propose you to climb on artificial walls at safe high that doesn’t require a rope.
+Located in Hanoi, this indoor climbing facility allows you to climb on artificial walls at a safe height without a rope.

-This indoor facility was my first every introduction to climbing and it was an experience that I won’t forget.
+This indoor facility was my first introduction to climbing, and it was an experience that I won’t forget.
 We’ll see in this review if this activity is for you and how affordable it is.

-Vietclimb is located near West Lake, more precisely on the other side of the main road on the side next to the red river.
-It’s a fairly large complex which entrance is near a Tennis field.
+Vietclimb is located near West Lake, more precisely on the other side of the main road on the side next to the Red River.
+It’s a fairly large complex, whose entrance is near a tennis field.

-The design of the complex is fairly simple, basically a hangar with 4 walls which 3 of them have bouldering activities.
+The design of the complex is fairly simple—basically a hangar with 4 walls, of which 3 have bouldering activities.

-The desk is at the entrance and there is a small restaurant section with drinks and food avalaible to order.
-There’s some toilets and changing rooms with showers as well as lockers for your belongings.
+The desk is at the entrance, and there is a small restaurant section with drinks and food available to order.
+There are some toilets and changing rooms with showers, as well as lockers for your belongings.

-The lockers locks are not extremely secure but it will do the job for Vietnam as most people don’t steal anyway.
-There’s probably the list of name present in the facility that day and some cameras, but if you want more security you can always bring your own lock.
+The locker locks are not extremely secure, but they will do the job for Vietnam, as most people don’t steal anyway.
+There’s probably a list of people present in the facility that day and some cameras, but if you want more security, you can always bring your own lock.

 - Day-pass: 180 K